 - Auto-rebalancing can be frustrating for advanced investors.
 Even though the mathematical models are tried-and-tested, the inability to make changes to the automation process can place-out some investors

-M1 is a robust, multi-featured robo-advisor that’s a favorite amongst the Choose FI community.
-Built for beginning and advanced investors alike, M1 is a great choice for any path towards FI.
-The interface is one of the best on the market today, making trades and selling securities easy and straight-forward.
+M1 Finance is a robust, multi-featured robo-advisor that’s a favorite amongst the Choose FI community.
+Built for those just starting investing and advanced investors alike, M1 is a great choice for any path toward FI.
+The interface is one of the best on the market today, making trades and selling securities easy and straightforward.
 Here are some of our favorite features of the app:

 - No fees – yep, zero

 - An automated M1 Pie feature (we’ll discuss this in a bit more detail below)

 - Advanced algorithmic rebalancing (‘on the fly” adjustments to your portfolio to maximize investor return)